6. Flow Library#

 Refer DPDK Flow Rule Description for more details.

-The Flow Library is designed to provide a generic means for applications to offload flows to hardware (HW) or perform ACL lookups in case of HW flow miss for packet classification.
+The Flow Library is designed to provide a generic means for applications to offload flows to hardware (HW) or perform lookups in software maintained tables(ACL or EM) in case of HW flow miss for packet classification.
 Applications such as ovs-offload or virtio-l2fwd can subscribe to this library.

-whether the ACL table should be backed by TCAM and the KEX profile to be used for ACL
+whether the flow table should be backed by TCAM, the KEX profile to be used for key

 This function should be invoked for each port, taking into account that an application